officeboyz/howto/security/duo2fa/Readme.md

 After enable duo 2fa with pam duo can't login root and you should have second account to manage access root

+##    6. Install using script on redhta enterprise 9.3

 Install duo step by step using script make sure using **user root**  :
 ```bash